parsampsh/adminx/doc/08_access_api.md

 ```

 ## add_permission_for_user
-this methods adds a permission for an user.
+This methods adds a permission for an user.

 ```php
 $user = \App\Models\User::find(1); // the user model
 \Adminx\Access::add_permission_for_user($user, '<permission>');
 ```

-now, user has `<permission>` permission.
+Now, user has `<permission>` permission.

-also you can pass a boolean as permission flag. if this boolean is false, means user should have NOT this permission.
+Also you can pass a boolean as permission flag. if this boolean is false, means user should have NOT this permission.

 ```php
 $user = \App\Models\User::find(1); // the user model